DarinaViktorova/ProfITSoft-Internship/hw-1/SpaceMissions/README.md

 ```
 git clone https://github.com/your-username/space-mission-control.git
 ```
-Ensure that you have JDK 17 or a higher version installed on your system to successfully compile and run the application.
+Ensure that you have JDK 17 or a higher version installed on your system to successfully compile and run the application. <br/>
+You can start working with app using `Main` class.